Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06b_ExecutionLog.md

    The drop-down list contains all queue types created for your company.
 For detailed information, see [Create a queue type](../Integration/01_ConfigureQueueTypes.md#create-a-queue-type).
 Select a specific queue type if you want to filter the list.

 - ![Only with profiling](../../Assets/Icons/Toggle.png "[Only with profiling]") Only with profiling
     Enable this toggle if you only want to view execution logs with profiling.
+For detailed information, see [Profile](06d_Profile.md).

 - *Start*
    Time stamp when process action processing started.